pournimaghude/GateTrack-VMS/README.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - feel free to use, modify, and distribute with credit.

+## What I Learned After Building the VMS Application
+- Gained hands-on experience in full-stack web development using Node.js, SQL Server, HTML, CSS, and JavaScript.

+- Implemented role-based access control (RBAC) to restrict actions based on user roles (admin vs non-admin).

+- Developed dynamic filtering and export-to-Excel functionalities with precise backend validation.

+- Learned to calculate and store accurate durations by combining in_date + in_time and out_date + out_time.

+- Managed date/time formatting challenges between frontend and SQL Server backend.

+- Applied sessionless user validation logic based on username and location filters.

+- Enhanced UI to display real-time updates, maintain form consistency, and prevent unauthorized actions.

+- Strengthened problem-solving skills by debugging edge cases in time difference calculations.

+- Understood how to write clean and scalable backend REST APIs for data fetching, insertion, and export.